The Barefoot Contessa: Reception

 Publicity stunt at a 1955 screening of The Barefoot Contessa at the Tuschinski Theatre, Amsterdam; the first twenty ladies who left their shoes in the cloakroom at the theatre would receive free Max Factor products.

 The film was praised by many critics for its extravagance, which earned the director many new admirers.
 Gene Arneel of Variety praised the film as a "dish of ingeniously-fashioned, original entertainment for grown-up viewers. it has a strong show business flavor and a line or two that might be beyond the ken of strangers in movie-making.
 But its basic story elements are strong and make for substantial fare on anyone's menu."
 Harrison's Reports felt Gardner was "most effective as the headstrong but sympathetic heroine" and also praised Bogart and O'Brien's performances, concluding it was a "notable production on every count, with much credit due Mr. Mankiewicz for the highly imaginative twists and directorial touches he has given to his well-written screenplay."

 Philip K. Scheuer of the Los Angeles Times called the film Mankiewicz's "wickedest scalping job to date, not excepting All About Eve".
 He further stated the buildup to Gardner's entrance will be "the envy of every actress".
 The Chicago Tribune wrote: "The camera work is exceptionally fine, the color exquisite.
 Ava Gardner was never lovelier to look at, but she gives her role a self-conscious immobility much of the time.
 Edmond O'Brien is the personification of a good many public relations men I have known, but it's Humphrey Bogart who walks away with the top honors."

-Some critics disapproved of the film; the book Feature Cinema in the 20th Century: Volume One: 1913–1950: a Comprehensive Guide called the film "dreadful", remarking that Mankiewicz's "intelligence and ambitious aims too often collide with an astonishing lack of subtlety and aesthetic judgment".
+Some critics disapproved of the film.
 Bosley Crowther in The New York Times described it as a "grotesque barren film" about the "glittering and graceless behavior of the Hollywood-international set."
 Bennett Cerf, in a review for Saturday Review, wrote the film was "another picture far above the average run, but after a brave start author-director Joe Mankiewicz goes off the beam when he suddenly shifts the focus to a doomed Italian count".
+The 2012 book Feature Cinema in the 20th Century: Volume One: 1913–1950: a Comprehensive Guide called the film "dreadful", remarking that Mankiewicz's "intelligence and ambitious aims too often collide with an astonishing lack of subtlety and aesthetic judgment".

 However, François Truffaut wrote: "what is beyond doubt is its total sincerity, novelty, daring, and fascination ...
 I myself accept and value it for its freshness, intelligence, and beauty ...
 A subtle and intelligent film, beautifully directed and acted."
 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.
 On Rotten Tomatoes, 100% of 12 critics gave the film a positive review.